Music

 - Combined 5th Grade Voyagers and 6th Grade Explorers field trip to a professional music ensemble performance in the greater Boston Area

-- Celebration of the Arts: Centers around social justice, social emotional learning, and interdisciplinary connections; themes have included works by women composers, selections from American musical theater, and spirituals
+- The Celebration of the Arts: Thematic music centers around social justice, social emotional learning, interdisciplinary connections, and community

 Grade 7 & 8 Concert Band